dyne/sup/README.md

 provides the hashing functionality if the define HASH is set.

-sup is written in ANSI C with POSIX1.b compliancy for GNU/Linux and BSD systems. it uses execv() setuid/gid for privilege escalation and execv() to launch processes as superuser.
+sup is written in ANSI C with POSIX1.b compliancy for GNU/Linux and BSD systems. it uses `setuid/gid` for privilege escalation and `execv()` to launch processes as superuser.

 ## licensing